eth-sri/eran/README.md

 cd ../..
 ```

 We also provide scripts that will install ELINA and all the necessary dependencies.
-One can run it as follows:
+One can run it as follows (remove the `-use-cuda` argument on machines without GPU):

 ```
-sudo ./install.sh
+sudo ./install.sh -use-cuda
 source gurobi_setup_path.sh
 ```